 On completion of this specialisation, students should be able to:

-- apply critical and analytical skills and methods to the identification and resolution of problems within complex changing social contexts;
+- Be able to apply critical skills and methods to the analysis of criminological problems in complex and changing social and policy contexts